Craig Breslow

-As a senior at Yale University, where he majored in molecular biophysics and biochemistry, he led the Ivy League with a 2.56 ERA.
-He was drafted in the 26th round by the Milwaukee Brewers in 2002, and debuted in the Major Leagues with the San Diego Padres in 2005.
+Breslow was selected in the 26th round of the 2002 MLB draft by the Milwaukee Brewers, and debuted in MLB with the Padres in 2005.
+He made his final MLB appearance during the 2017 season.
+As of the end of the 2018 season, he ranked fourth among all active left-handed MLB pitchers in career appearances.

-Through 2013, he held major league batters to a .217 batting average with runners in scoring position (and .204 with two outs and runners in scoring position).
-While he was long considered a lefty specialist, he was successful against right-handed hitters as well.
-Through 2013, lefties hit only .230 against him (while righties hit .222), with a .354 slugging percentage (.331 for righties).
-He was second in the American League in appearances by a pitcher in both 2009 (77 games) and 2010 (75 games).

-Breslow was given the nickname "smartest man in baseball" by Minneapolis Star Tribune Twins beat writer La Velle E. Neal III.
-The Wall Street Journal reporter Jason Turbow wrote: "Judging by his résumé, Craig Breslow is the smartest man in baseball, if not the entire world."
-The Sporting News named him the smartest athlete on their top-20 list, in 2010.
-After the 2018 season, he ranked fourth of all active left-handed MLB pitchers in career appearances.
-He stands 6' 1," and weighs 185 lbs.
+As a senior at Yale University, where he majored in molecular biophysics and biochemistry, Breslow led the Ivy League with a 2.56 earned run average.
+During his MLB career, he was called the "smartest man in baseball" by reporters at the Minneapolis Star Tribune and The Wall Street Journal.
+In 2010, the Sporting News named him the smartest athlete on their top 20 list.

 Early life

 Breslow was born in New Haven, Connecticut, and raised in Trumbull, Connecticut.
 He is Jewish, and attended Hebrew school.
 His family attended Congregation B'nai Israel in Bridgeport, Connecticut, where he had his bar mitzvah in 1993.
 He has fasted while pitching on Yom Kippur, and noted: "Being Jewish is more difficult in baseball ... but I try to do what I can in terms of paying attention to holidays."

 Breslow's father Abe Breslow, an All-American soccer player in college, is a teacher and the former department chair in Physical Education and Health, and boys tennis coach and girls soccer coach, at Trumbull High School.
 His mother, Ann Breslow, is a math teacher in Bridgeport.

 In 1992, when Breslow was 12 years old, his sister Lesley—two years older—was diagnosed with pediatric thyroid cancer, for which she had surgery to remove all of her thyroid gland (a thyroidectomy).
 "Something as traumatic as that has a lasting impact," Breslow said.
 "It confirmed my interest [in medicine].
 Being a doctor went from being a prestigious profession to something that changes people's lives."
 The experience led Breslow to take an interest in molecular biophysics and biochemistry.
 Later in life, Breslow formed a non-profit foundation to help children with cancer.

+During his playing career, he was listed at 6 ft 1 in and 185 lb.
+In 2014, he was inducted into the Fairfield County, Connecticut Sports Hall of Fame.